ahoegger/lnk/api.md

 * submittedBy: Reference to the user submitting the article, mandatory, immutable
 * submittedOn: Date, when the article was initially submitted, does not reflect further edits, mandatory, immutable, must be a valid date

-### role
+### ArticleTag
+* id: generated id
+* articleId: id of the article
-* id: generated ID of the role
+* tagId: id of the tag
-* name: name of the role, min length = 2, max length = 30, mandatory, not blank
-* maxXy: true, if the role may do XY

 ## API ##
 Hint: Watch out singular and plural
 * GET /articles: Returns a list of articles
+    * [HHE OK] Query-Parameter "anywhere=": Searches (caseinsensitive) the given string in the title and the description (not the tags or comments)
-    * Query-Parameter "content=": Articles with the content in title or description
+    * [NOT YET] Query-Parameter "content=": Articles with the content in title or description
-    * Query-Parameter "tags=": Articles with at least one of the given tags
+    * [NOT YET] Query-Parameter "tags=": Articles with at least one of the given tags
-    * Query-Parameter "user=": Articles for the given users
+    * [NOT YET] Query-Parameter "user=": Articles for the given users
-    * Query-Parameter "dateFrom=": Articles newer than the given date
+    * [NOT YET] Query-Parameter "dateFrom=": Articles newer than the given date
-    * Query-Parameter "dateTo=": Articles older than the given date
+    * [NOT YET] Query-Parameter "dateTo=": Articles older than the given date
-    * Query-Parameter "orderBy=": Property, by which the articles shall be ordered
+    * [NOT YET] Query-Parameter "orderBy=": Property, by which the articles shall be ordered
-    * Query-Parameter "orderDirection=": Ascending oder descending order
+    * [NOT YET] Query-Parameter "orderDirection=": Ascending oder descending order
-    * TODO: Paging...
 * [HHE OK] POST /article: Posts a new article
 * [HHE OK] GET /article/13: Returns article with the id 13
-* PUT /article/13: Updates an article with a new entity
+* [HHE OK] PUT /article/13: Updates an article with a new entity
-* DELETE /article/13: Deletes the article
+* [HHE OK] DELETE /article/13: Deletes the article
 * [HHE OK] GET /article/13/tags: Returns the list of tags for the article
-* [HHE OK] GET /article/13/comments: Returns the comments for the articles [NOT YET] * Query-Parameter: user, dateFrom, dateTo, orderBy, oderDirection like from articles
+* [HHE OK] GET /article/13/comments: Returns the comments for the articles
+    * [NOT YET] Query-Parameter: user, dateFrom, dateTo, orderBy, oderDirection like from articles
 * [HHE OK] GET /article/13/comment/432: Returns a single comment
 * [HHE OK] POST /article/13/comment: Adds a new comment to the article
 * PUT /article/13/comment/432: Updates a given single comment